 All of this stuff was so easily accessible, and yet I simply never bothered five years ago: I had plenty to deal with already.
 As silly as it sounds, Singapore was my first exposure to various eastern cultures and religions, just based on the sheer number of mosques and temples around, along with neighbourhoods like Little India and Arab Street.
 I was bewildered by all the diversity in naming conventions: surname first, surname last, no surname, people with only a single name, people with like 10 names, you name it — I never knew any of this stuff existed.
 It was also my first time meeting people from a whole host of countries from around the world, all brought together for a semester or two on exchange.
 I remember being so fascinated by all of this, naively seeing how big the world is, and seeing how approachable it all was for the first time, especially in a country like Singapore where the diversity of cultures is so openly celebrated and experienced by all, knowing and celebrating customs and holidays of each culture or religion, being exposed constantly to different languages both spoken and written in completely foreign scripts, and partaking in cuisines from all over the place that have found themselves embedded into Singaporean culture.

 I thought travelling always involved organised tours, and remember feeling so daunted the first time I joined friends on a weekend trip to Malaysia, without anything booked and any idea of how to get around in a new city.
 Even in Singapore, I was often too timid to explore alone or venture too far off of the metro line.
 Uncertainty was not something I ever dealt with.
 Now all of this is stuff I do alone without a second thought, and as my travel priorities have begun to shift towards a focus on learning what I don’t know beyond popular perception, I’ve admittedly become more inclined to inch towards less-beaten paths and more uncertainty.
-From the start of my exchange until now, I’ve been so fortunate to visit somewhere around 50 more countries, challenge myself, and make lasting friendships all over, and that’s something I never would have thought I’d ever do.
+From the start of my exchange until now, I’ve been so fortunate to visit somewhere around 50 more countries (with many more to come!), challenge myself, and make lasting friendships all over, and that’s something I never would have imagined I’d ever do.
 Singapore was my gateway to the world, and it’s super cool to come back full circle.

 Singapore may have changed a lot in the last five years, but I have too, and I have this place and its people to thank.